Festival Katowice Culture Nature - NOSPR

 Festival Katowice Culture Nature

-The festival is organised by the Katowice Kultura Natura Association and the City of Katowice in cooperation with the Polish National Radio Symphony Orchestra in Katowice and Miasto Ogrodów
+The festival is organised by the Katowice Kultura Natura Association and the City of Katowice, in collaboration with the Polish National Radio Symphony Orchestra (NOSPR) and City of Gardens.